From Oaxaca To ChiapasFrom Oaxaca To Chiapas Accommodation in ChiapasAccommodation in Chiapas Things To Do in ChiapasThings To Do in Chiapas

 Nestled snugly between Oaxaca and Guatemala and Belize is the Mayan gem that is Chiapas.
-Consisting of mountainous highlands, dense sub tropical rainforests, Spanish colonial towns and Mayan archeological sites this travellers wonderland has enough going on to keep even Alice’s head on a swivel.
-We based ours lives in the central and incredibly charming San Cristobal de las Casas.
-This was the perfect perfect spot for us to stay in / retreat to at the end of the very fun filled 5 nights that we spent there.
+Consisting of mountainous highlands, dense sub-tropical rainforests, Spanish colonial towns and Mayan archaeological sites this travellers wonderland has enough going on to keep even Alice’s head on a swivel.
+We based our lives in the central and incredibly charming San Cristobal de las Casas.
+This was the perfect spot for us to stay in / retreat to at the end of the very fun-filled 5 nights that we spent there.

 From Oaxaca to Chiapas:

-We took an overnight bus from the terminal in Oaxaca to San Cristobal de las Casas at 8pm.
-There’s one at 7, 8, 9 and 10:30pm.
-The ungraceful guide are BIG advocates of overnight transport for long distances because, well you’re not losing a day travelling AND you’re saving on a nights accommodation.
-So it’s win win really.
+We took an overnight bus from the terminal in Oaxaca to San Cristobal de las Casas at 8 p.m.
+There’s one at 7, 8, 9 and 10:30 pm.
+The ungraceful guides are BIG advocates of overnight transport for long distances because, well you’re not losing a day travelling AND you’re saving on a night’s accommodation.
+So it’s a win-win really.
 The price of the bus ranges from about $380 to $700 pesos (€18-€35).

-What a massive difference I hear you say?
-Yup… ADO has various levels of bus travelling its routes.
-Starting with OCC which is a sister company with slightly older busses, but still totally comfy and air conditioned and with a toilet on board, these are your best bet if you’re on a budget.
+What a massive difference I hear you say.
+Yup… ADO has various levels of buses travelling its routes.
+Starting with OCC which is a sister company with slightly older buses, but still totally comfy and air-conditioned and with a toilet on board, these are your best bet if you’re on a budget.
 They take a little longer as they don’t use tolled highways, and sometimes have more than one stop, but sure if you’re sleeping that doesn’t really matter.

 Accommodation in Chiapas: